fwinkelbauer/Bumpy/README.md

 ```

 For each line of a specific file (found through the glob pattern) Bumpy uses the provided regular expression to extract the named regex group `?<version>`.
 Note that the content of the `?<version>` group matches the form`\d+(\.\d+)*` (meaning `1`, `1.0`, `1.0.0`, `1.0.0.0`, ...) as this is the only format that is currently supported by Bumpy.

+## Example

+Check out the `.bumpyconfig` file to see how I manage Bumpy's version files using Bumpy.

 ## Trivia